 Cheapest car insurance for seniors with DUIs in North Dakota

-A DUI is a serious driving violation; your insurance rates will soar once it hits your driving record.
-In most cases, your insurance premium will double if you have a DUI.
-According to CarInsurance.com in some states, the increase can be as much as 87% after your first DUI.
-If you manage to rack up a second DUI, the increase could be as much as 203%.
+A DUI is a serious offense and your insurance rates will skyrocket once it appears on your driving record.
+Typically, your insurance premium will double after a DUI.
+According to our data, in some states, the increase can be as high as 87% after your first DUI.
+If you get a second DUI, the insurance rates could increase by 203%.

 Getting affordable coverage (or any coverage) becomes challenging after a DUI, but our data show these are some affordable insurers for seniors with a DUI in North Dakota: